Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +--+--+--+--+ | | + +--+--+ + | | +--+--+--+--+ | | +--+--+--+ +

 In Rule 4 above an exception was formulated.
-The following example illustrates it.
+Example 6 illustrates this exception.

 Example 6: A 'P' graph plus a disconnected linear chain